MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 For example, `new Int[i + 1]` allocates a new `Int` array with `i + 1` elements.

 Empty array literals, such as `[]`, are not allowed.
-Instead, you can create an array of length zero by using `new type[0]`, where *type* is a placeholder for a suitable type.
+Instead, you can create an array of length zero by using `T[0]`, where `T` is a placeholder for a suitable type.

 The elements of a new array initialize to a type-dependent default value.
 In most cases, this is some variation of zero.